What is Latency in Live Video Streaming?

 How to Minimize Video Latency for Live Streaming

 That OTT video latency lags behind broadcast TV and social media is not the only concern on content providers’ minds.
-Here are a few other live streaming latency issues to consider.
+Here are a few other issues to consider in achieving low latency:

 These streaming technologies distribute over HTTP, which means delivery is cacheable, and CDNs can deliver higher volumes with greater efficiency.

-However, with both scale and reliability achieved, tens of seconds are added to end-to-end delivery times, tipping the scales against video latency.
+However, with both scale and reliability achieved, tens of seconds are added to end-to-end delivery times, tipping the scales against low latency.

 Interactive Features: Other content providers may choose to develop personal broadcasting services with interactive features; however, a video signal delay is generally not acceptable for these use cases.